raspberrypilearning/comic-character/en/step_3.md

 ---

 The `<label>` element allows screen-readers to read the label out loud when a user focuses on the input element.
+Adding a `for` attribute links the label to an input element.

 --- /collapse ---